dasec/hystck/docs/source/installation/guest.rst

 Similarly to the installation of the host component described in :ref:`hostinstall`, the guest can be installed both automatically via a set of scripts or manually.
 A major difference in the installation is the OS of the guest component.
 While a similar approach to the host installation can be taken if Ubuntu is chosen as a guest platform, an installation of a Windows 10 guest requires some additional work.
+Similar to the host installation, it is recommended to check :ref:`config` for any needed adjustments **before** starting one of the automated install scripts.